A Physics-Embedded Dual-Learning Imaging Framework for Electrical Impedance Tomography: Introduction

-But in practice, we often face the full-inverse EIT problem, where only limited boundary voltage measurements are accessible, and the goal is to reconstruct the conductivity distribution in $\mathscr{H} $.
+But in practice, we often face the full-inverse EIT problem.
 Although more challenging, efforts have been made by L. Bar et al. and A. Pokkunuru et al. in this area.
 A. Pokkunuru et al. acknowledged that their method could only reconstruct simple shapes (circles or ellipses), and failed when faced with more complex distributions.
 They also attempted to replicate L. Bar et al.’s approach but were unsuccessful, commenting, “To the best of our knowledge, only Bar $\&$ Sochen (2021) claim to train the EIT inverse problem using PINNs by jointly training $u$-Net and $\sigma$-Net, but unfortunately, their implementation is not open-source and we were unable to reproduce their results based on the details in the paper.”
 This suggests that true full-inverse EIT remains unachieved due to the need for simultaneous training of multiple forward networks and a single inverse network, which presents significant convergence challenges.

-Given these challenges, the limitations of existing works are as follows: \begin{enumerate} \item Current methods\cite{bar2021strong,pokkunuru2023improved} are restricted to the idealized semi-inverse EIT scenario and are not yet capable of addressing full-inverse EIT under realistic conditions. \item To ensure explicit differentiability of the forward network $f_{u}^{semi}\left( x,y \right)$, existing methods rely on the assumption that conductivity is smooth and continuous\cite{evans2010partial}.
-This is incompatible with real-world scenarios where conductivity distributions may be discontinuous or exhibit sharp boundaries\cite{graham2007enhancements}. \item In full-inverse EIT, the boundary conditions vary with each change in excitation source position.
+Given these challenges, the limitations of existing works are as follows: \begin{enumerate} \item Current methods\cite{bar2021strong,pokkunuru2023improved} are restricted to the idealized semi-inverse EIT scenario and are not yet capable of addressing full-inverse EIT under realistic conditions. \item To ensure explicit differentiability of the forward network $f_{u}^{semi}\left( x,y \right)$, existing methods rely on the assumption that conductivity is smooth and continuous\cite{evans2010partial}. \item In full-inverse EIT, the boundary conditions vary with each change in excitation source position.
 When the source position changes $K$ times, joint training of $K$ forward networks and a single inverse network is required.
 This simultaneous training imposes dependency across all $K$+1 networks in terms of parameters, loss functions, and gradient updates, which strengthens the coupling between forward and inverse networks\cite{bar2021strong,pokkunuru2023improved,guo2023physics}.
 Consequently, this approach results in increased computational costs, memory usage, time, and convergence difficulties. \end{enumerate}